One second, two seconds,…., five seconds, still loading?

 - ● 128MB+ WordPress memory (256MB recommended)

-For the hardware section, use a decent hosting service that uses SSD servers along with Linux servers and powerful firewalls.
+For the hardware section, use a decent hosting service that uses SSD servers along with Linux servers and powerful firewalls to speed up Elementor.

 Are you done with the hosting whipping?
-Let’s move to the second stage.
+Let’s move to the second stage for eliminating Elementor’s slow loading speed.

 The combination of a lightweight theme and speedy hosting will result in a lightning-fast website.
 As you’ve already chosen your hosting, it’s time to hunt a lightweight yet multi-functional theme.